uglow/thumbsup-fav-server/README.md

 2. From your computer, in a new terminal window: `ssh <user>@<ip.address.for.synology-device>`
 3. Once logged in, `sudo -i` (To be able to use docker on cli.
 Note: use the same password as your user.)
 4. `docker pull ghcr.io/uglow/thumbsup-fav-server:latest`
-1. Synology: Control Panel -> Terminal & SNMP -> Disable SSH
+5Synology: Control Panel -> Terminal & SNMP -> Disable SSH

 After download completes, the image appears in the Synology Docker.